 Hypnosis at home

-"[It is] easy to imagine a world where smart speakers […] become passive and unconscious night advertising tools, with or without our permission," the authors say in the letter.
-"These tailor-made soundtracks would become a backdrop for our sleep.
-A bit like the endless billboards that dirty the streets (and that we risk finding ourselves" obligatory " even on the car display) have become for our waking life ".
+“[It is] easy to imagine a world in which smart speakers […] become tools of passive and unconscious late-night advertising, with or without our permission,” the authors say in the letter.
+“These tailor-made soundtracks would become a backdrop for our sleep.
+A bit like the endless advertising billboards that litter the streets (and which we risk finding "obligatory" also on the car display) have become for our waking life.”

 For now, we will have to wait and see if lawmakers do anything about it.
 If the researchers are right, however, this could end up being a slippery slope.